YihsunEthanCheng/CarND-Traffic-Sign-Classifier-Project/README.md

 ___
 ## Data Augmentation
  Data augmentation is a stochastic step performed prior to each batch of training.
-Depending on the parameter (75% of the time), each batch of training images are injected with designed perturbation to create synthesized variations to the training set which promotes robustness.
-As the examples shown below, the augmentation module does the following steps to manufacture different looks of the same sign for the neural net.
+Depending on the parameter (i.e.,75% of the time), each batch of training images are injected with the designed perturbations to create variations to the training set.
+As the examples shown below, the augmentation module does the following steps to manufacture different looks of the same image for the neural net.

 * **Scaling (0.88~0.12)**
-   * The raw image is magnified/shrink within a small range such that the majority of ROI wills tay within the default image size 32x32.
+   * The raw image is magnified/shrunk within a small range such that the majority of ROI stays within the default image size 32x32.
 * **Padding (32x32 -> 38x38)**
-   * The image is padded by 3 pixels each side to provide wiggle room for expanded information due to scaling and rotation.
+   * The image is padded by 3 pixels each side to provide wiggle room for holding additional information from interpolation due to scaling and rotation.
-   * The padding size is selected by the range of translation, which moves the center of an image.
+   * The padding size is dictated by the range of translation, which moves the center of an image.
 * **Rotation (-15~15 degree)**
    * The image is rotated within a small range to angles for the robustness to rotation variations.
 * **Gaussian Blur (0~1.25)**
    * A random size Gaussian kernel in the specified range is used to blur the image.
 * **White Gaussian Noise (sigma = 0.08)**
-   * A random white Gaussian noise is injected to the image in all color channels and resulting in random color speckles dropped on the images.
+   * A random white Gaussian noise is injected to the image in all color channels.
 * **Translation (-3~3 pixels)**
-   * A uniform random translation shifts the center of the image for the next stage.
+   * A uniform random translation shifts the center of the image.
 * **Cropping**
    * The final step crops the image back to the default input size at 32x32.
-Due to the padding, the cropping will be guranteed to match the default neural net input size.
+Due to the padding step above, the cropping is guaranteed to yield the same default neural net input size.

 |Example #1 | Example#2 |